Other Blueprints

 $ make gnbsim-install

 At this point you are ready to bring up additional UPFs and bind them to specific slices and devices.
-This involves first editing the upf block in the core section of vars/main.yml:
+An example configuration that brings up second UPF is included in the upf block in the core section of vars/main.yml:

 upf: